hildogjr/KiCost/docs/usage.rst

                         Declare part fields to ignore when grouping parts.
   -d [LEVEL], --debug [LEVEL]
                         Print debugging info.
 (Larger LEVEL means more info.)
+  -a, --altium          Allows parsing of an Altium Designer .xml BOM file
+                        specified as input.
+  -e dist [dist ...], --exclude dist [dist ...]
+                        Excludes the given distributor(s) from the scraping process.
+  --include dist [dist ...]
+                        Includes only the given distributor(s) in the scraping process.

 -------------------------------------------------
 Adding KiCost to the Context Menu (Windows Only)